Chocolate Sheet Cake

 An incredibly delicious, ridiculously easy, super moist, one bowl chocolate sheet cake with sour cream chocolate ganache.

-You can use your preferred plant-based oil instead of olive oil.
-For the ganache, use any chocolate you prefer (dark, milk, white or caramelised white chocolate).
-If you don’t have a 20cm square cake tin, use a rectangular or round tin of similar proportions (just remember to adjust the baking time accordingly).
+For the ganache, use any chocolate you prefer (dark, milk, white or caramelised white chocolate) - the lighter the chocolate, the softer the ganache will set.
+If you don’t have a 20cm square cake tin, use a rectangular or round tin of similar proportions (just remember to adjust the baking time).

 Enough for a 20cm square cake (16 generous squares)